danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-15-swiftui-4-custom-sheet-sizes.md

                         .height(100),   // 100 points
                         .fraction(0.2), // 20% of the available height
-                        .medium,        // Takes up about half the screen .large])        // The previously default sheet size .edgesIgnoringSafeArea(.all)
+                        .medium,        // Takes up about half the screen .large]         // The previous default size
+                    )
+                    .edgesIgnoringSafeArea(.all)
             }
     }
 }
 ```

 This is easy to use and works very well.
-The view will get a drag handle that the user can pull to move a sheet between its available sizes.
+The view gets a drag handle that move the sheet between its available sizes.
 The animation is very smooth and the feature satisfying to use.

-If you define a single sheet size, the drag handle will disappear and the sheet become non-dismissable.
-The sheet will bounce in a playful manner when you drag it, but it will not resize to other sizes and can't be dismissed by swiping down the sheet.
+If you define a single size, the handle disappears and the sheet become non-dismissable.
+The sheet will bounce in a delightful way when you drag it, but will not resize to other sizes.

+Single-sized sheets also can't be dismissed by swiping down the sheet.
 This is perfect for onboarding guides and mandatory dialogs.

-Note that these detents don't apply to iPad, where the sheet will still be presented as a centered window.
+Note that this don't apply to iPad, where the sheet is still presented as a centered window.

 ## Hiding the drag handle